camunda/camunda-8-js-sdk/README.md

 })
 ```

 If the cache directory does not exist, the SDK will attempt to create it (recursively).
-If the SDK is unable to create it, or the directory exists but is not writeable by your application then the SDK will throw an exception.
+If the SDK is unable to create it, or the directory exists but is not writeable by your application, the SDK will throw an exception.

 ### Token refresh

 Token refresh timing relative to expiration is controlled by the `CAMUNDA_OAUTH_TOKEN_REFRESH_THRESHOLD_MS` value.
-By default this is 1000ms.
+By default, this is 1000ms.
 Tokens are renewed this amount of time before they expire.

 If you experience intermittent `401: Unauthorized` errors, this may not be sufficient time to refresh the token before it expires in your infrastructure.
 Increase this value to force a token to be refreshed before it expires.

-## Connection Configuration Examples
+## Connection configuration examples

 ### Self-Managed

-This is the complete environment configuration needed to run against the Dockerised Self-Managed Stack in the `docker` subdirectory:
+This is the complete environment configuration needed to run against the Dockerised Self-Managed stack in the `docker` subdirectory:

 ```bash
 # Self-Managed